xmlsax/XmlsaxChatbox_C-S/README.md

 # XmlsaxChatbox_C/S
-Hey, there is a chatbox made my xmlsax.
+Hey, there is a chatbox made xmlsax.